All Episodes

 I told you yesterday, if you want to find out what's really going on, keep a sharp eye on the media.

-We're not we're not electing speakers in the House.
+We're not electing speakers in the House.

-If you start seeing things like that, it could be an indication that uh they are making a move or planning on a move at a contested convention.
+If you start seeing things like that, it could be an indication that they are making a move or planning on a move at a contested convention.

-I thought it was only the Trump rallies that had protesters.
+On the Democrat side, I thought it was only the Trump rallies that had protesters.

 But it turns out Bill Clinton is drawing protesters.